idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 <img src="https://raw.githubusercontent.com/idos-network/idos-sdk-js/main/packages/idos-sdk-js/assets/readme-container-2.gif" />

 The main reason the SDK controls this HTML element is to remove the burden of opening up a new top-level window without being blocked by the browser because it was identified as an unwanted pop-up.
-Since all SDK users would need to go through the delicate procress of getting these details right, we implemented it in the SDK.
+Since all SDK users would need to go through the delicate process of getting these details right, we implemented it in the SDK.

 ### Other initialization options